 Large-Scale Storage of Alternative Energy – 6 minute video by UT Austin's Energy Institute utenergyinstitute Researchers at The University of Texas at Austin are developing cost-effective methods for electrical energy storage of electric power delivered from wind and solar sources.
 The Energy Institute at The University of Texas at Austin provides Texas and the Nation guidance for sustainable energy security through the pursuit of pioneering research and education.

-Story of Stuff (NOTE: This is quite a conversation starter – view it at a party and see what it brings) In December 2007, Annie Leonard and her friends at Free Range Studios put a 20-minute movie about the way we make, use, and throw away Stuff on the internet, unleashing a torrent of pent-up demand for honest conversation about the impacts of our consumer-crazed culture on people and the planet.
-In the five years since The Story of Stuff was released, Annie’s ‘cartoon about trash’ has been viewed more than 30 million times worldwide.
-If you prefer to see it in shorter bites of Intro, Extraction, Production, Distribution, Consumption, Disposal and Another Way go here.
+(NOTE: This is quite a conversation starter – view it at a party and see what it brings) In December 2007, Annie Leonard and her friends at Free Range Studios put a 20-minute movie about the way we make, use, and throw away Stuff on the internet, unleashing a torrent of pent-up demand for honest conversation about the impacts of our consumer-crazed culture on people and the planet.
+In the years since The Story of Stuff was released, Annie’s ‘cartoon about trash’ has been viewed more than 30 million times worldwide.
+To learn more about Another Way and the solutions to Extraction, Production, Distribution, Consumption, Disposal, go here.
+The Story of Stuff will take you on a provocative tour of our consumer-driven culture — from resource extraction to iPod incineration — exposing the real costs of our use-it and lose-it approach to stuff.
+The movie is just the beginning of the story.
+Watch it, learn more and get involved here.